alvinf7989/sep11-freedom-project/tool/learning-log.md

     move(LEFT, 240),
 ]);
 ```
 What this did was make the platform move from right to left.
 After this, I tinkered with the values and uncommented the `move()` method, so it wouldn't move.
 But the issue was that the platform was no longer there.
 It must've had something to do with the position, so I tinkered with the position, by changing it to be at the center.
-I then afterwards used `body({ isStatic: true })` to make the obstacle interact with the bean.
+I then afterwards used `body({ isStatic: true })` to make the obstacle interactable with the bean.
 This was my tinkered code:
 ```js
 add([
      rect(50, 150),